CitrineInformatics/citrine-python/docs/source/workflows/predictor_evaluation_workflows.rst

 Next, we'll create a cross-validation evaluator for the response ``y`` with 8 folds and 3 trials and request metrics for root-mean square error (:class:`~citrine.informatics.predictor_evaluation_metrics.RMSE`) and predicted vs. actual data (:class:`~citrine.informatics.predictor_evaluation_metrics.PVA`).

 .. note::
-    Here, we're performing cross-validation on an output, but latent variables are valid cross-validation responses as well.
+    Here we're performing cross-validation on an output, but latent variables are valid cross-validation responses as well.

 .. code:: python